Bound Volume Number

 the Supreme Court rulings in Boumediene v.
 Bush and Holder v.
 Humanitarian Law Project.

 Mitchell, Tyler, "Operation Judicial Review: A Comparative Analysis of the Role of the Judiciary in Domestic and Foreign Detention and Material Support Cases During the War on Terror" (2015).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 852.

 Creative Commons License